 Former CEO ServiceNow and Data Domain

 In celebration of this International Women’s Day, I’m stepping out of my comfort zone and sharing the strategy that’s helped 3Pillar reach true diversity amongst its leadership ranks.
-If we would all commit to hiring the absolutely best talent, creating a culture of dignity and respect for every human being, I’m pretty confident that the statistics would begin to take care of themselves.
+If we would all commit to hiring the absolute best talent, creating a culture of dignity and respect for every human being, I’m pretty confident that the statistics would begin to take care of themselves.
 They did for me.